Families of Calabi-Yau elliptic fibrations in $\mathbb{P}(\mathcal{L}^a \oplus \mathcal{L}^b \oplus \mathcal{O}_B)$

 \begin{Rmk} In particular, we have a formula for the Euler--Poincar\'e characteristic of our varieties:

 \end{Rmk}

-\subsubsection{Hypersurfaces in Calabi--Yau threefolds}
+\subsection{Hypersurfaces in Calabi--Yau threefolds}

+In this section we want to recall a result which will be crucial in the proof of our main theorem~\ref{thm: finiteness result} (see section~\ref{section: step2}).
+Using proposition~\ref{prop: friedman} we will in fact reduce our general problem to a simpler one, concerning only the base surface of the elliptic fibration.

 Assume that $X$ is any threefold with $c_1(X) = 0$, and that $i: S \hookrightarrow X$ is the inclusion of a smooth surface.
-The techniques used in Section \ref{section: chern classes of Z} and Section \ref{ChernChapter} can be used to have more informations on how $S$ is embedded in $X$.\\ From the normal bundle sequence
+The techniques used in section~\ref{section: chern classes of Z} and section~\ref{ChernChapter} can be used to have more information on how $S$ is embedded in $X$.